DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Refinement (Round 12 - March 2025)

 - Participants confused about purpose and difference between hint text and short description
+- Quote: "I don't know what the difference between hint text and short description is."
+[Round 12, March 2025]
 - Recommendation: Provide clearer guidance or examples to distinguish between fields

 ### Evolution of Error Messages